M-Nitsche/BeeWatch/README.md

 ## Model

+## Training Enviornment
+Google Colaboratory was used as the training environment.
+Colab is a Google environment that allows Python code to be written and executed in the browser.
+This gives you simple, fast and free access to GPUs.
+Of course, there are also some disadvantages.
+The time that can be used in a session is limited, which means that training sessions that exceed a certain limit are aborted.
+In addition, a permanent connection in the browser is necessary.
+Here, too, there were problems because the connection often breaks down, which leads to the training being interrupted.
+This makes overnight training particularly difficult and we found that a fair amount of luck is needed for a session to run smoothly overnight.

+### xxx
 In the first trials, we did not succeed in achieving good results for various reasons.
 One of the reasons was that the variance in the backgrounds (flowers) was very low, but in the validation set flowers, of which there were few or none in the training data set managed to make up the majority.
 In further attempts to build the dataset, the images were better distributed across the splits, which meant that the results were suddenly very good.
 The reason for this was that the majority of the images consisted of videos.
 From these, consecutive frames - which did not differ much - ended up in the training and validation dataset.
 This in turn led to the model having very good metrics, but not performing well on a test video.
 The same problem occurred both with rather large bees in test and small ones in val or vice versa.
 It took several iterations before a balanced data set emerged from the above problems.

-###

 ### Yolov5
 (David Blumenthal)